pulkit0512/Java8Features/ReadMe.md

 5) All these interfaces are present in java.util.function package.

 #### Consumer Functional Interface
 It has one method called "accept with return type as void", which takes one input and works on it.
-It has a default function "after" which is sequential call to the accept function.
+It has a default function "andThen" which is sequential call to the accept function.
 If performing this operation throws an exception, the after operation will not be performed.

 Params: after – the operation to perform after this operation

 Returns: a composed Consumer that performs in sequence this operation followed by the after operation.

+#### Bi Consumer Functional Interface
+Represents an operation that accepts two input arguments and returns no result.
+This is the two-arity specialization of Consumer.

+If we have two variables and both can be combined, then instead of creating to separate consumers for both variables better create one BiConsumer.

+If there is value to have separate consumers for each, we can use that too.
+No performance benefits of BiConsumer over Consumer.